How to Use mkdir, touch, and echo - Create Files in Linux

 • Display file contents with cat

-Target Audience: Those who've learned pwd/cd/ls, ready for the next step in file operations
+Target Audience: Readers who already know pwd, cd, and ls.
+Readers ready for the next step in file operations.

 Introduction: Lina's Next Step